With Maintenance, we see problems before they occur

 See how Glava Isolasjon use Maintenance

 The Norwegian industrial fairytale started almost 90 years ago.
 There’s a big chance that you live in a house with Glava Insulation in the walls, since110 tonnes of glass wool is rolled out of the factory in Askim every single day.
-“In order to do that, we need to anticipate any problems before they occur,” says maintenance supervisor Ole Jørgen Henriksen.
+“In order to do that, we need to anticipate any problems before they occur,” says foreman Ole Jørgen Henriksen.

 A green and sustainable product

 “We produce Glava, which is glass wool.
 It contains a lot of recycled glass and is a green and sustainable product,” says Ole Jørgen Henriksen.
 He started his career in the company on the shop floor as an apprentice in 1992 and has risen through the ranks of the company.

 The gentle guy from Østfold is one of 500 employees at Glava.
 The company has been producing glass wool since 1935.
 Glava, which supplies a wide range of sustainable and innovative insulation products and building materials to the Norwegian construction industry, has a turnover of NOK 2.4 billion.